Replicate Weights for Variance Estimation in Python

 Design Metadata

-When you create replicate weights, svy stores metadata in the Sample.design.rep_wgts object:
+When you create replicate weights, svy stores metadata in Sample.design.rep_wgts:

 Choosing a Replication Method